Old High German: Vowels

 All back vowels likely had front-vowel allophones as a result of umlaut.
 The front-vowel allophones likely became full phonemes in Middle High German.

-The closed short and mid vowels may have been articulated lower than their long counterparts as in Modern German.
+The short close and mid vowels may have been articulated lower than their long counterparts as in Modern German.
 This cannot be established from written sources.

 Vowel length was indicated in the manuscripts inconsistently (though modern handbooks are consistent).
 Vowel letter doubling, a circumflex, or an acute accent was generally used to indicate a long vowel.

-In the Old High German period, there existed /[e]/ (possibly a mid-close vowel) from the umlaut of //a// and an the inherited /[ɛ]/.
+In the Old High German period, there existed /[e]/ (possibly a close-mid vowel) from the umlaut of //a// and the inherited /[ɛ]/.
 The former probably was not phonemicized until the end of the period.
 Manuscripts occasionally distinguish two //e// sounds.
-Generally, modern grammars and dictionaries use ë for the mid vowel /ɛ/ and e for the mid-close vowel /e/.
+Generally, modern grammars and dictionaries use ë for the open-mid vowel /ɛ/ and e for the close-mid vowel /e/.